bmartino1/unraid-lxc-unifi-os/README.md

 - migration files
 - general admin data

-But it should **not** claim to self-host Protect recording storage.
+But it does **not** claim to self-host Protect recording storage. nor implement.
+This is for unfi os and netowrk only! untill unifi give the realease and go ahead for self hosted protect once more.

 ## Upstream references